5 from 41 votes

 • In a large mixing bowl, season 1/2 cup of cornstarch with salt and white pepper, then lightly coat your marinated shrimp.

-• In a large bowl, combine mayo, honey, condensed milk, lemon juice, and salt to taste.
-Immediately stir in your fried shrimp and walnuts and enjoy!
+• In a large bowl, combine mayo, honey, condensed milk, lemon juice, and salt.
+Immediately mix in the fried shrimp and walnuts and enjoy!

 Nutrition